Capillary acquires US-based Brierley+Partners Read more >

 4 Min Read

 A key feature of a conglomerate loyalty program is that it enables transferable rewards for multiple brands across the different services offered by the corporation, at once, under a singular program.
+Let’s look at some of the emerging insights that are redefining conglomerate loyalty in Dubai:

 Al Tayer Group’s loyalty program Amber enables this at ease.
 Shopping at any participating Amber store enables earning Amber points which can be redeemed on one’s most loved brands.
 This purchase can be made both in-store and online, if the retailer owns an e-commerce storefront.